Updated 24 May 2026 · Independent comparison

 No. Home batteries are classified as permitted development in England and Wales, so no planning permission is required.
 However, batteries over 3.68kW (most are) need a G99 grid connection application through your DNO, which your installer handles.
 This takes 45–65 working days.

-GivEnergy is our top pick for most UK homes — it offers the best balance of price (£2,200–£2,800), reliability, and UK-based support with a 12-year warranty.
-Tesla Powerwall 3 is best for large homes needing maximum capacity.
-Sunsynk offers the best value per kWh at £1,800–£2,400.
+The GivEnergy All-in-One 9.5 kWh is our top pick for most UK homes — it offers the best balance of capacity, UK support, and price (£6,500–£9,500 fully installed) with a 12-year warranty and integrated 6 kW inverter.
+Tesla Powerwall 3 is best for large homes and EV owners needing maximum capacity and built-in backup.
+Sunsynk offers strong value per kWh at £3,500–£5,000 installed.

 Some can, but not all.
 The Tesla Powerwall 3 includes a built-in backup gateway for seamless switchover.
 GivEnergy offers an optional EPS (Emergency Power Supply) add-on.
 Most other batteries need additional hardware for backup capability.
 A 5kWh battery can power lights, fridge, and WiFi for 6–8 hours during an outage.